 It’s also important to consider the colour of the oil and transmission fluid.
 The transmission fluid should be crimson or pink in hue, whereas the oil should be light brown.
 Before you utilise your imported car, make sure all of these things are in order.

-Chances are the lights were overlooked by the one who import car from USA to Australia.
+Chances are the lights were overlooked by the one who imports the car.
 During the day and at night, your brake and other signal lights are critical for safe driving.
 For night driving, other lights such as headlights, taillights, and interior lights are also important.

 Before driving out into the sunset in your newly purchased car, make sure all of the lights are working properly.
 If you notice any malfunctioning lights or burned-out bulbs, you should repair them immediately before driving.